stepperr27/handflow/README.md

 ### Configuration
 Setup your settings in the `config.py` file.
-Then install all the required packages with
+Then, install all the required packages with
 ```
 pip install -r requirements.txt
 ```